a5221985/tutorials/Embedded_Systems/embedded_systems_programming_on_arm_cortext_m3_m4_processor.md

 ## Access Level and Operation Modes of the Processor ##
 ### Features of Cortex Mx Processor ###
+1. Features
+	1. Operational mode of the processor
+	2. Different access levels of the processor
+	3. register set of the processor (not very important if using higher level langauges such as C or C++)
+		1. General purpose register
+		2. Special purpose register
+	4. Banked stack design of the processor
+		1. Stack memory handling mechanism of the processor
+	5. Exceptions and exception handling
+	6. Interrupt handling
+		1. Mechanism
+	7. Bus interfaces
+		1. Provided by ARM-Cortex
+		2. Bus matrix of microcontroller
+	8. Memory architecture of the processor, bit banding, memory map, ...
+	9. Endinness
+	10. Aligned and unaligned data transfer
+	11. Bootloader and IAP (In Application Programming)
+		1. We can invoke ST's bootloader and we can invoke our binary with the help of bootloader (IAP)
+	12. ...

 ### Operational Modes of the Cortex Mx Processor ###
+1.

 ### Operation Modes Code Demonstration ###
 ### Access Level of the Processor ###
 ### Core Registers Part-1 ###